Minwaajimowinan- Good Stories

 Anymore than a village by its surface.

-Look at the roots of the people’s lives.
+Look at the roots of the people’s lives, their experience.

 You will find bruises of trauma, but also the healing of resilience.